fwum/fwum/bugs.md

-- Structs are placed in the C file twice
+- Functions are not printed to the output file